Title (JP): Eiyuu Densetsu: Kuro no Kiseki II -CRIMSON SiN- (英雄伝説 黎の軌跡II -CRIMSON SiN-)

 The AT Bar has also been fixed to be far more legible.

 Compared to the first game, Kuro II runs far better.
 This reviewer found loadtimes to be not worthy of note, did not encounter freezing or slowdown like the previous game, and while the game did occassionally take some time to load in NPCs, it was never too long to inconvenience the player.
-All animations in battle can now be skipped (EX Chains were previously the sole exception, but this was patched soon after release), and the game also comes with the high-speed mode found in several previous Trails games to begin with.
-The high-speed mode can be activate at any time and makes the game move up to 4 times faster (the mode’s effect on the speed of the two types of battles can be changed individually).
+All animations in battle can now be skipped (EX Chains were previously the sole exception, but this was patched soon after release), and the game also comes with the high-speed mode found in several previous re-releases of Trails games to begin with.
+The high-speed mode can be activated at any time and makes the game move up to 4 times faster (the mode’s effect on the speed of the two types of battles can be changed individually).

 While Kuro no Kiseki was noticeably missing minigames, Kuro II seems to try to compensate for this by including a multitude: Fishing makes a return, basketball is now available as an activity in several spots, and there is a new card game in the form of the UNO-like Seventh Hearts.
 There are also special treasure chests that can be unlocked through a hacking minigame in which the player takes control of Mare or Quatre’s drone FIO and goes through a timed puzzle maze, points in the story where the player takes control of FIO and has to go through ducts dodging lasers, trailing sequences in certain quests where the player has to follow someone while not being noticed, and more.